mssgug/IoT-Hackathon-2018/README.md

 ## Check in code

-- 1 Check status for branch
+- Check status for branch

 `git status`

-- 2 Add all changes to commit
+- Add all changes to commit

 `git add -A`

-- 2 Add individual file to commit
+- Add individual file to commit

 `git add 'filename'`

-- 3 Add commit message
+- Add commit message

 `git commit -m 'put some meaningful commit message here'`

-- 4 Push changes to the remote repository
+- Push changes to the remote repository

 `git push -u origin team1`

+## Alternate options

+Feel free to use tools of your choice like [GitHub Desktop](https://desktop.github.com), [Gitbash](https://gitforwindows.org) etc.